You must inform your employer/employee if you intend to terminate the employment relationship.

 from the tenth year of employment onwards: three months, from the last day of the month

 A fixed-term contract automatically ends on the agreed date and generally cannot be terminated in advance except in serious cases or if the contract provides for this possibility.
 Employer and employee can end a fixed-term contract early, however, as long as this is done by mutual agreement and in accordance with the law.

 If you haven’t found a new job by the end of the notice period, you must register as unemployed.
 You can find advice about how to do so on the web page about unemployment.

 Illness or accident during the notice period

-If you become ill or have an accident after you or your employer have terminated the employment relationship, your notice period will be stopped depending on the amount of time it takes you to recover.
+If you become ill or have an accident after your employer have terminated the employment relationship, your notice period will be stopped depending on the amount of time it takes you to recover.
 Once you are able to work again, the notice period will resume, ending on the next possible date (e.g. the end of the month).

 Holidays during the notice period

 You should generally be allowed to use any remaining holiday time during the notice period.
 Your employer may be permitted to deny your request in exceptional business-related circumstances.